marielapl04/Hygge-Home-EE/README.md

 # Hygge-Home-EE
-Hygge Home brand website + other things
+Webpage for all Hygge Home brand links, including its webshop, Instagram, Facebook and Wolt.